rahulkumarsingh73690/acss-site/app/docs/tutorials/responsive-web-design.md

 <p data-height="265" data-theme-id="12469" data-slug-hash="jExMYr" data-default-tab="result" data-user="thierry" class='codepen'>See the Pen <a href='http://codepen.io/thierry/pen/jExMYr/'>jExMYr</a> by Thierry (<a href='http://codepen.io/thierry'>@thierry</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-<p class="noteBox info">The breakpoints have been chosen so you can see the changes in the embedded Pen above within this page.
-Give it a try!</p>
+<p class="noteBox info">The breakpoints have been chosen so you can see the changes in the embedded Pen above within this page. <strong>Give it a try!</strong></p>